michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 - Projects
 	- There will be three assigned installation projects throughout the block that relate to the current topics being discussed.
-- Writing
-	- You will be expected to produce individual reports/paper for each project completed this block.
 - Project Documentation
-	- Each project will require project documentation, including a demo video, portfolio page, and code.
+	- Each project will require project documentation, including; a demo video, written technical report, and code.
 - Class participation via group problem solving, support, and forum discussions.

 #### Projects

 We will have three projects throughout the course that are relevant to material from recent content.
-These are required and you will need to talk about them in your technical reports.

 Grades for all assignments will be based primarily on the student’s ability to:

-1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic in your own words and code.
+1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic through artistic output, written documentation, and technical achievement (code).
 2. Articulate a clear and concise perspective.
-Cutting and pasting or copying word for word off the Internet will result in loss of points.
-3. Present an organized file/program, as well as technical report, portfolio page, and demo video; including proper and punctual delivery of the assignment files.
+3. Present an organized artistic piece, as well as; technical report, file/program structure, and demo video; including proper and punctual delivery of the assignment files.
 4. Demonstrate creativity beyond the expected technical requirements.

-IMPORTANT: Assignments handed in after the due date and time will have points deducted for lateness.
-This will be in addition to any points deducted for content.
-Those that are uploaded late but within one day of the due date will lose 5% for lateness.
-For those uploaded after that, the number of deducted points will be at the discretion of the professor.

 #### Participation

-This class will be participatory, you are expected to participate in discussions and give feedback to other students through on-line participation with their projects.
+This class will be participatory, you are expected to participate in discussions and give feedback to other students.
+Additionally, all projects will be completed as collectives of students (groups).

-#### Final Project

-This course will culminate with a final project.
-You are expected to push your abilities to produce something that utilizes what you have learned in the class that is useful in some manner to yourself or the world.

-**Required:** Please note, the final project is required.
-Failure to complete a final project will result in a letter grade of F for the course.
-This is regardless of the students current grade standing in the course.
-There are no exceptions to this policy.